10 Best Exterior Primers 2023 – Reviews & Top Picks

 You should use a primer on pretty much any project, regardless of if it’s a new drywall or bare metal.
 Painting a surface without priming it before will usually require a few coats, and you might find that the paint doesn’t stick so well to the surface.

 It’s done basically the same way as painting, but you’ll have to clean the surface thoroughly before you apply the primer.
 To clean, use water, soap and a brush, then scrape any peeling paint or patch up holes before applying primer.

 Most primers and primer/paint combos can be used with a brush, roller, or sprayer (slightly diluted).
 However, when using oil-based primers, natural bristle brushes work best.

 Make sure that your workspace is ventilated so that you don’t inhale the fumes from the primer.
 After you’ve applied the primer, you shouldn’t wait to look after it has dried to apply the paint.
 Every primer has different drying time, so check the label to determine when you can start painting.

 You May Also Like: Best Pressure Washer Detergents

 Our 10 reviews showed you which exterior primers you can consider and exactly what they offer.
-After comparing all of the products, we found that the Krylon ColorMaster Paint + Primer is the best overall product.
+After comparing all of the products, we found that the Krylon ColorMaster Paint + Primer is the best exterior primer overall.
 It has outstanding features and works really well.

 Getting a high-quality product that can complete the job is important, but it’s also important the price isn’t exorbitant and that it is justifiable because of its features.
 That’s why we found that Prestige Paints Exterior Paint and Primer to be the best exterior primer for the money.
 If you wanted to know which product we thought was the premium choice, we’d say that you say take a look at Rust-Oleum 286258 Primer.